-How long have you lived in the area?I have lived in Arbutus all my life.
+How long have you lived in the area?I have lived in the area for 25+ years, longer than anywhere else.

-Do you volunteer other places besides Patapsco Valley?I sometimes volunteer at Herrington Manor State Parkk, and All Saints Convent.
+Do you volunteer other places besides Patapsco Valley?I volunteer at Bear Branch, Cunningham Falls, and Charlotte's Quest.

 Do you love the outdoors?
 Do you get excited about sharing your love of nature with others?
 Perhaps you have some spare time, and would like to share a little with our park and park visitors.